DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 • Information on DePaul's tuition rates is available here.

-Indirect costs, referred to as "Facilities and Administrative Costs" by many government agencies, are costs involved in the conduct of a grant project that cannot be attributed directly to the project.
-These include university expenses involved in financial and human resources management, and in maintaining facilities in which multiple grant projects are conducted.
+Indirect costs, referred to as "Facilities and Administrative Costs" by many government agencies, are costs involved in the conduct of a grant project that cannot be attributed directly to one project.
+These include university expenses involved in financial and human resources management, safety, regulatory compliance, and maintaining facilities in which multiple grant projects are conducted.

 DePaul University's federally negotiated indirect cost rates, which apply to most federally funded projects, are detailed in the table below.
-In those cases where these negotiated rates do not apply, DePaul charges the maximum indirect cost rate allowed by the funder (for example, 8% in the case of training grants funded by the U.S. Department of Education, or 10-15% in the case of most private foundations).
+In cases where these negotiated rates do not apply, DePaul charges the maximum indirect cost rate allowed by the funder (for example, 8% in the case of training grants).

 Activity Indirect Cost Rate